 Indiana needs a governor who understands the health care industry the way I do and who will be an advocate for all Hoosiers.
-As Governor, I’ll put the health care needs of Hoosiers first and make fixing our broken health care system the priority that it should be.
+As governor, I’ll put the health care needs of Hoosiers first and make fixing our broken health care system the priority that it should be.

-Now is the time to put a doctor in the Governor’s Office
+Now is the time to put a doctor in the Governor’s Office.

 Education is the best investment we can make to develop a workforce that’s prepared to fill good-paying jobs now and in the future.
 Governor Holcomb and Republican lawmakers have underfunded public education for years and use bogus statistics to claim otherwise.
 Indiana spends less per student than almost every other state.
-This not only is bad for our children, but also bad for our economic future.
+This is not only bad for our children, but is also bad for our economic future.

 Our students and teachers deserve better.

 We can empower our public schools by giving them the resources and funding needed to provide a high-quality education to all students.
 We can take a hard look at our voucher program; while school choice has a place in our education system, the current program is not serving us well.
-It has created more demand for limited resources, reducing the funding available for classroom instruction and teacher salaries.
+It has created more demand for limited resources, reducing the funding available for classroom instruction and teacher salaries in public schools.
 We should make transparency and accountability of taxpayer spending in education a priority to restore public confidence and improve academic results.

 We owe our students a high-quality education.
-As Governor, I’ll restore public confidence in our education system by providing the funding necessary for our students to succeed and our teachers to thrive.
+As governor, I’ll restore public confidence in our education system by providing the funding necessary for our students to succeed and our teachers to thrive.

 We must reduce the effects of climate change on our residents and businesses.
 As a manufacturing-rich state, we use a lot of energy – most of it supplied by fossil fuels.
 Our state has a reputation as a big polluter and that needs to change.
 We cannot continue to destroy our environment or prop up dying industries because we’re afraid of change.
 We can protect our environment by transitioning our workforce away from fossil fuels to good-paying jobs in renewable and sustainable energy sources.

 Indiana must become more energy efficient and shift to more renewable energy to meet our electricity needs and to reduce greenhouse gas emissions.
-As Governor, I’ll update Indiana’s renewable energy standards and set a new clean energy goal to renew our commitment to a cleaner future.
+As governor, I’ll update Indiana’s renewable energy standards and set a new clean energy goal to renew our commitment to a cleaner future.
 I’ll inventory our greenhouse gas emissions and develop realistic reduction targets just as 22 other states have done.

 Through investments to incentivize innovation in the clean energy industry, we can create economic opportunity and more good-paying jobs, as we tackle the climate crisis and safeguard our environment for future generations.